 microgravity: A condition in space in which only very small gravitational forces are experienced.

-prototype: The first full-scale (and usually working) version of a new design.
+prototype: An early full-scale (and usually working) version of a new design.

-septum adapter: A special adapter that allows astronauts to add water to powered, flexible beverage packages.
+septum adapter: A special adapter that enables astronauts to add water to powered, flexible beverage packages.

 The seven forms of food are: rehydratable, thermostabilized, intermediate moisture, natural form, irradiated, condiments and shelf-stable tortillas.